|

 The grace of God seen in Jesus Himself replaced the Law.

-level as the Old Testament Law.
-Then,
+same level as the Old Testament Law.
+I'll

-why these 4 particular points?
-The
+why dictate these four particular points?

 In pagan meals the meat that was sacrificed to idols was often